 Calling All Drone Show Innovators: The 4th International Drone Show Competition is open for applications

-The 4th International Drone Show Competition, an annual celebration of innovation in drone shows, is now open for participants from all over the world.RIGA, LATVIA, September 18, 2023/EINPresswire.com/ -- The 4th International Drone Show Competition, an annual celebration of innovation in drone shows, is now open for participants from all over the world, including drone show providers, tech teams, designers, vendors, event and marketing agencies, light and integrated show organizers, and drone show fans.
+Check out the video to experience the 4th Drone Show Competition in Action!

+September 18, 2023 (Riga, Latvia) - The 4th International Drone Show Competition, an annual celebration of innovation in drone shows, is now open for participants from all over the world, including drone show providers, tech teams, designers, vendors, event and marketing agencies, light and integrated show organizers, and drone show fans.
 Organized by SPH Engineering, this competition showcases exceptional talent in the world of drone shows and welcomes participants from across the globe.

 Since its launch in 2020, the SPH Engineering’s Drone Show Competition has reached over 104 countries, with 469 participants and the honor of recognizing 31 outstanding creators.